This Is What Happens to Your Body When You Stop Drinking Alcohol

 Your blood sugar finally normalizes.
 "However, if you went wild in the candy aisle during your 2 a.m. junk-food run, you may have kicked off a glycemic roller coaster that could last days," says Champion.
 Make sure to nip this in the bud by trading sugar and unhealthy fats for fruits and veggies on hangover day.
 "Also, because of the diuretic effect booze has on our bodies, you're going to be dehydrated," says Champion.
 So make sure to reach for a water bottle stat.
 A cute water bottle, like this wood one by S'well ($35) always makes the hydration process easier.

 At this stage, your body finishes its biggest detox hurdle.
-"Depending on how much you drank, grogginess, headaches and tiredness might still be lingering," says Champion.
+"Depending on how much you drank, grogginess, headaches, and tiredness might still be lingering," says Champion.
 But the worst is over.
-Pro tip: Treat any leftover headaches by dabbing some lavender essential oil ($14) on your fingers and massaging your temples.
+Pro tip: Treat any leftover headaches by dabbing some lavender, like this S.W.
+Basics Lavender Essential Oil ($14), on your fingers and massaging your temples.

 Any hangover side effects are now officially out of your system.
 Your carb cravings subside.
 Champion says 72 hours after quitting is when "you finally feel back to yourself physically and mentally."